BellHermitage/suzunaan.org/content/contributing.en.md

 ---

 In this page you will find all the information needed to contribute to the project.
-First of all, it is needed to define some form of CoC to better express our stance regarding interpersonal relationships.
+First of all, we need to define some form of CoC to better express our stance on interpersonal relationships.

-# Code of Conduct
+## Code of Conduct

-When contributing with/on this platform or related ones, e.g. the GitHub repositories related to Suzunaan, you accept the terms and conditions outlined in this document.
+When contributing with/on this platform or related ones, e.g. the git repositories related to Suzunaan, you accept the terms and conditions outlined in this document.

 You **shall**: